Disability benefits

-Disability benefits are funds provided from public or private sources to a person who is ill or who has a disability.
+Disability benefits are a form of financial aid designed to support individuals with long-term illnesses or disabilities.
+Administered through public welfare systems or private insurance, these funds aim to compensate for lost income and cover additional living costs.

 United Kingdom

 In the United Kingdom, disability-related benefits are administered by the Department for Work and Pensions.
 These include programmes such as Personal Independence Payment (PIP), Disability Living Allowance (DLA), and Employment and Support Allowance (ESA), which provide financial support depending on an individual's age and circumstances.